cehbrecht/quick-sphinx-tutorial/docs/source/rst.rst

 .. literalinclude:: index.rst
     :language: rst

 You can create other files here for additional documentation.
-Once you have created them, then you can include them in the table of contents in index.rst.
+Once you have created them, then you can include them in the table of contents in ``index.rst``.

-Play with reStructuredText (ReST) Syntax
+Play with reStructuredText (reST) Syntax
 ----------------------------------------

-ReST takes a bit of practice to wrap your head around.
+`reStructuredText`_ takes a bit of practice.
 Go over to http://rst.ninjs.org, which is a live preview.

-Looking for some ideas of what the syntax contains?
+To get started with the reST syntax, you can read the :ref:`rst-primer` in the Sphinx docs.

-The :ref:`rst-primer` in the Sphinx docs is a great place to start.
+.. warning:: reST is extended by :ref:`sphinxmarkup` to manage metadata, indexing, and cross-references.

-.. note:: Use the `cheatsheet`_ for lots more ideas!
+.. note:: The `cheatsheet`_ gives an overview of reST and the Sphinx markup extensions.

 .. _cheatsheet:  https://sphinx-tutorial.readthedocs.org/cheatsheet/

-Quick ReST example
+Quick reST example
 ------------------

 An example for reStructuredText: